IBMStreams/streamsx.health/ingest/hl7/README.md

 To run the application in Streams Studio:

-1. Open OruR01Ingest class from com.ibm.streamsx.health.hapi.services
+1. Open OruR01Ingest or AdtIngest class from com.ibm.streamsx.health.hapi.services
 2. Create a Java launch configuration for this class.
 3. In the launch configuration, optionally specify the following as the VM argument:
     * -Dport=`<port number>`